I would lean over backwards to admit IB students

 Why do so many universities feel the same way about IB Diploma students?
 Just read on.

-The programme is broad but there is also depth – the Higher Level, Standard Level and core programme ensure this.
+The programme is broad but there is also significant depth in each programme of study – the Higher and Standard Level course offerings and core components ensure this.
 Choosing the IB avoids the need to specialise too early and allows students to start a new language if they wish.

 Encourages critical thinking and asks students ‘What does it mean to know something?’

 The Diploma Programme enables the development of students within the JESS community and in society as a whole. e.g. JESS Vietnam Project, Little Wings.

 The IBDP helps students develop skills such as research, critical thinking and independent learning.